DevOps-and-Cloud-based-Software/assignment-1/README.md

 To check the tests go to your Github repository and clik on 'Actions'.
 After the action is successfully completed the build container should be in your Dockerhub registry.

+---

+ **NOTE**

+ Remember to fill in the REPO_NAME in main.yml, which should be your docker hub **username**, NOT your docker hub repository name.

+The REGISTRY_USERNAME is your **username** for docker hub, NOT your docker hub repository name.

+---

 # Deploy Web Service on Kubernetes (MicroK8s)

 ## Install MicroK8s